Ye Olde Hurdy-Gurdy Museum of Vintage Radio

 - View as map

-Pat Herbert, the curator is always happy to demonstrate some of the many working exhibits.
+Pat Herbert, the curator, is always on hand to demonstrate some of the many working exhibits.

-The Howth Martello is one of a network of towers built as lookouts for an expected Napoleonic invasion, which never materialised.
+The Howth Martello is one of a network of towers built as lookouts for an expected Napoleonic invasion.